parasaurolophus/rader.us/music/algorithmic_musical_composition.md

 **Sine vs Sine vs Sine**<audio controls><source src="/fm.mp3" /></audio>

+On the one hand, the preceding sounds likes a continuously sustained note whose pitch is that of the constant fundamental frequency to which VCO 1 is tuned.
+Over time, however, the timbre changes periodically due to the overtones introduced by modulating VCO 1 using VCO 2 and varying VCO 2's frequency by wave of the LFO.
+The speed of the sweep of changing overtones is determined by the frequency of the LFO.

 ## Example 01

 It is obviously a matter of taste as to how "musical" any of the preceding